Hell money: Designs

-A commonly sold Hell bank note is the $10,000 note that is styled after the old United States Federal Reserve Note.
+A commonly sold hell bank note is the $10,000 note that is styled after the old United States Federal Reserve Note and the $5,000,000 note that is styled after the Chinese gold yuan.
 The obverse contains, apart from the portrait of the Jade Emperor, the seal of the Bank of Hell consisting of a picture of the bank itself.
 Many tiny, faint "Hell Bank Note"s are scattered on the back in yellow.
 These are sold in packs of 50 to 150, and are wrapped in cellophane.

 Stores that specialize in selling ritual items, such as the religious goods stores in Malaysia, also sell more elaborately decorated notes that have a larger denomination than the usual $10,000 note.
 Some bills do not portray the Jade Emperor, and portray other famous figures from Chinese mythology instead, such as the Eight Immortals, the Buddha, Yama, or images of dragons.
-Some even portray famous people who are deceased, such as US President John F. Kennedy, Albert Einstein and Marilyn Monroe.
+Some notes from Vietnam even portray famous people who are deceased, such as USSR leader Joseph Stalin, US President John F. Kennedy and Marilyn Monroe, though these were created as jokes and are not meant to be used as real joss money.

 Customs

 When burning the notes, the notes are placed as a loose bundle, in a manner that is considered respectful.
 Alternatively, in some customs, each bank note may be folded in a specific way before being tossed into the fire due to the belief that burning real money brings bad luck.

-While the custom of burning "hell bank notes" remains legal in China, the Ministry of Civil Affairs has, as of 2006, banned the practice of "vulgar" burned offerings for the deceased.
+While the custom of burning hell bank notes remains legal in China, the Ministry of Civil Affairs has, as of 2006, banned the practice of "vulgar" burned offerings for the deceased.
 According to the Ministry, the ban on offerings such as paper "luxury villas, sedan cars, mistresses, and other messy sacrificial items" was part of an effort to eradicate "feudal" and superstitious behavior.

-Giving someone living "Hell bank notes" is considered a great insult.
-In fact, in some areas it is considered a curse calling the King of Hell to collect that person.
+The act of giving a living person hell bank notes is considered a great insult in Chinese culture and may even be seen as a death threat.

 The University of Toronto experienced controversy after members of the University's Graduate House team distributed red envelopes containing joss money, allegedly in error, as part of its Lunar New Year's celebrations in 2022.